-D-Link and the D-Link logo are trademarks or registered trademarks of D-Link Corporation or its subsidiaries in the United States or other countries.
-All other company or product names mentioned herein are trademarks or registered trademarks of their respective companies.
+© 2014 D-Link.
+All Rights Reserved.
+D-Link and the D-Link logo are trademarks or registered trademarks of D-Link Corporation or its subsidiaries.
+All other third-party marks mentioned herein may be trademarks of their respective owners.

-Copyright © 2014 by D-Link Systems, Inc.

-All rights reserved.
 This publication may not be reproduced, in whole or in part, without prior express written permission from D-Link Systems, Inc.